vinaydhegde/testdriven-site/src/_posts/blog/2018-04-16-tdd-with-react-jest-and-enzyme-part-one.md

 **Parts:**

 - *Part 1* (this post!): In the first part, we'll set up the overall project and then dive into developing the UI with Test-driven Development.
-- *Part 2* (coming soon!): In this part, we'll finish the UI by adding the number and operator keys before we dive in to adding the basic calculator functionality.
+- *[Part 2](/tdd-with-react-jest-and-enzyme-part-two)*: In this part, we'll finish the UI by adding the number and operator keys before we dive in to adding the basic calculator functionality.

-> Part 2 will be published on April 23.
-Sign up for the mailing list at the bottom of this post to receive alerts about new blog posts.

 **We will be using:**